 Google play store is huge.
 It stores millions of apps & games.
-While some games are kid friendly, some are not.
+While some games are kid-friendly, some are not.
 They include stuff that you don’t want your kids to see (read: blood, violence, etc).
+To make sure that your kids stay away from inappropriate content and don’t install just anything on the device, you must set up Parental Controls in Google Play Store.

 Giving kids your phone might solve one problem but it could give rise to another problem.
 Unknowingly, they might tap on something and erase some important documents (or reset your game progress, it’s the same thing).
 They might make an In-App Purchase (IAP) or buy something without your permission.
 It’s easy for kids to empty your card without even knowing what they are doing.
 There are a lot of possibilities.
 One thing that you can do to keep your kids away from what they are not supposed to see is to activate parental controls.
 Here’s how to do it.

-- Open Google play store and tap on the hamburger menu.
+- Open Google Play Store and tap on the hamburger Menu icon.

 - Turn on the toggle and enter a pin which you can use to control these settings.